 “Nish nish,” came a sound at her feet.

 Tildy looked down at the nagweed.
 “Hush, you.
 I’m sure it’s safe.”
-The plant had the ability to warn against bad decisions, so the witch had strategically placed it around the garden when Tildy came to live with her.
-Unfortunately, willful child that she was, Tildy took its warnings as a confirmation that something fun was about to happen.
+The plant warned against bad decisions, so the witch had strategically placed it around the garden when Tildy came to live with her.
+Unfortunately, willful child that she was, she took its warnings as confirmation that something fun was about to happen.